AllAboutCircuits/C-BISCUIT/doc/articles/01_design-justification.md

 **[Intel RealSense](http://click.intel.com/intel-realsense-developer-kit.html):** The RealSense looked like a lot of fun and is generating a lot of buzz (not to mention, it sits at a great price point at $100), but the USB 3.0 interface made it a no-go for the Wandboard.

 **[The Intel NUC Series](http://www.intel.com/content/www/us/en/nuc/overview.html):** No doubt you've heard of these mini-PC systems.
 We thought long and hard about using one of these in lieu of the Wandboard to expand our USB peripheral options (it _does_ support USB 3.0), but even the least expensive models dwarfed the Wandboard Quad in price point.
-That's not to say it can't be used for a cool robot: https://www.youtube.com/watch?v=jfAEUkANyaA
+That's not to say it can't be used for a [cool robot](https://www.youtube.com/watch?v=jfAEUkANyaA).

 ## Next Steps